We are committed to safeguarding the privacy of all our customers.

 Some of our courses carry a duty of care which requires us to ask about health conditions that might be affected.
 There is no obligation for you to provide health information to us, but it may affect the service we can make available and any subsequent recourse.

 As part of our commitment to ensure the protection of your personal information we adopt the following privacy principles which ensure personal information remains private and is processed lawfully:

-- We will only request and store the personal information we require to provide you with our products and services, including those you may be interested in, or where we are legally obliged
+- We will only request and store the personal information we require to provide you with our products and services, including those you may be interested in, or where we have a legal obligation

-- We will only request and store special category personal information, including health and financial information, when you request a related service or where we are legally obliged
+- We will only request and store special category personal information, including health and financial information when you request a related service or where we have a legal obligation

 - We will only share information with third parties as set out within this policy

-We may collect and store the following kinds of personal data:
+We may collect and store the following types of personal data:

-- Any other information that customers choose to send to us
+- Any other information that you choose to send to us

 - Information about learning journeys including examination and qualification results